MarsUniversity/ece387-robotics/website/block_1_basics/lab/lab1.md

 ## [5 pts] Prelab: Install

-If you have not already, please install python on your computer following the software install instructions. **This could take some time!!!**
+If you have not already, please install the required software on your computer following the software install instructions from the course website.
+**This could take some time!!!**

 ## [15 pts] Task 1: SSH and Crypto